kz4killua/techwave/README.md

 # Techwave Solutions

 ## Overview
-This project is a catalog that has been built with python and Django, that aims to help organize and keep track of owner's supplies through a user friendly interface.
+This project is a catalog built with Python and Django, designed to help owners organize and track their supplies through a user-friendly interface.

 ## How to Run
 1. Install Python if you haven't already.
 You can download it from [here](https://www.python.org/downloads/).